 The weatherization program serves low-income, elderly, and disabled homeowners and renters.
 This program can provide energy audits, health and safety measures, energy conservation, education, emergency furnace repairs and replacements, and other minor repairs related to energy needs.

 Areas served include Livingston, Wyoming, Allegany and Cattaraugus Counties.
-For more information call (716) 244-0577.
+For more information please call Cattaraugus Community Action at (716) 945-1041.